decentology/fast-floward-1/week1/day1/readMe.md

 # Quests

+For day one, we have two quests: `W1Q1` and `W1Q2`.
+If you need assistance while solving these, feel free to ask questions on Discord in the **burning-questions** channel.

+- `W1Q1` – Frame it!

-1. Write a function that displays a canvas in a frame.
+Write a function that displays a canvas in a frame.

 ```cadence
 pub fun display(canvas: Canvas)